At a glance

 - Country: India, a South Indian cart and tiffin staple

-The whole dish turns on one second of timing: the moment the egg is cracked onto the crepe.
-Too early and the white sinks into wet batter and nothing crisps; too late and it slides off a stiffened surface and bonds to nothing.
-The cook is watching for the instant the underside of the dosa has set but the top is still tacky, and into that window the egg goes, broken straight onto the rice crepe and spread thin with the back of the ladle so it cooks as a second skin rather than a pocket of filling.
-That fusion is the dish.
-The egg is not tucked inside the dosa; it becomes part of the dosa's surface.
+Everything hangs on one second: the moment the egg is cracked onto the crepe.
+Too early and the white sinks into wet batter and nothing crisps.
+Too late and it slides off a stiffened surface and bonds to nothing.
+The cook watches for the instant the underside of the dosa has gripped the iron but the top is still tacky, and into that window the egg goes, broken straight onto the rice and smeared edge to edge with the back of the ladle.
+It cooks there as a second skin rather than a pocket of filling, set into the crepe's surface instead of resting on it.

 What lands first is the smell of toasted rice and ghee off the hot iron, then the egg setting with a faint hiss as it hits the crepe.
-The bite gives the brittle shatter of the rice edge, then the soft set of the egg layer fused to it, then the sour note of the ferment coming up underneath both, with the onion and chilli sharp in pockets where they caught.
-It is crisp and savory and gently tangy in one mouthful, the egg reading as a tender skin rather than a separate thing on top, eaten hot with the fingers and a smear of chutney.
+The bite gives the brittle shatter of the rice edge, then the soft set of the egg layer fused to it, then the sour note of the ferment coming up underneath both, the onion and chilli sharp in pockets where they caught.
+It eats crisp and savory and gently tangy in one mouthful, the egg reading as a tender skin rather than a separate thing on top, taken hot with the fingers and a smear of chutney.

 It flexes by how the egg is handled and what rides in it.
 Some cooks beat the egg first and pour it as a thin batter for an even film; others crack it whole and break the yolk across the surface with the ladle so streaks of set yolk run through the white.
 A line of red chilli-garlic chutney smeared on the crepe before the egg builds heat in from the first bite; a dusting of pepper or a scatter of curry leaf shifts the seasoning.
-The minced-meat kothu and keema readings push it toward a heavier griddle dish.
-Folding a mound of spiced potato in alongside turns it toward the potato masala dosa, a separate and far older preparation with its own long story.
+The minced-meat kothu and keema readings push it toward a heavier griddle dish, and folding a mound of spiced potato in alongside turns it toward the potato masala dosa, a separate and far older preparation with its own long story.
 What stays fixed is the egg cooked into the crepe on one pan, in one pass.

-It is most associated with the thattu kadai, the small pushcart and pavement stalls of Tamil Nadu, where the names the dish carries are local and plain: muttai dosai in Tamil, mutta dosa in neighbouring Malayalam, the word for egg married to the word for the crepe.
-From those carts it spread across Kerala, Karnataka and Andhra as non-vegetarian items widened on South Indian menus, and it settled just as easily into the home tiffin box and the Sunday breakfast.
+The egg dosa belongs to the roadside griddle, and the egg on top of it has no inventor, no founding city, and no year to name.
+It is most associated with the thattu kadai, the pushcart and pavement stalls of Tamil Nadu, where the dish carries plain local names: muttai dosai in Tamil, mutta dosa in neighbouring Malayalam, the word for egg married to the word for the crepe.
+From those carts it spread across Kerala, Karnataka, and Andhra as non-vegetarian items widened on South Indian menus, and it settled just as easily into the home tiffin box and the Sunday breakfast.